 The County investigated the possibility of establishing a single coordinated water quality hotline with other jurisdictions but does not currently have the resources to pursue this at this time.
+In addition, it was decided that our water quality phone messages process is working appropriately.

-Planned Year Three Activities: Respond to 100 percent of calls to County staff within two days, and track the number of calls received each year.
+Planned Year Four Activities: Respond to 100 percent of calls to County staff within two days, and track the number of calls received each year.